j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 Most Skill Checks are **Risky/Standard**.
 ### Rolling the Check
-To roll a Skill Check, the player will roll a number of d6's equal to the value of an appropriate [[Character Creation#Attributes & Skills|Skill]], taking the highest result.
+To roll a Skill Check, the player will roll a number of d6's equal to the value of an appropriate [[Character Creation/index#Attributes & Skills|Skill]], taking the highest result.
-- On a 1-3, the player fails at what they had set out to do and will suffer [[Narrative Play#Consequences|Consequences]].
+- On a 1-3, the player fails at what they had set out to do and will suffer [[Rules/Narrative Play/index#Consequences|Consequences]].
 This is called a **Failure**.
-- On a 4-5, the player succeeds, but suffers [[Narrative Play#Consequences|Consequences]].
+- On a 4-5, the player succeeds, but suffers [[Rules/Narrative Play/index#Consequences|Consequences]].
 This is called a **Partial Success**.
 - On a 6, the player succeeds with no Consequences!
 - If the player rolls multiple 6's, they **Critically Succeed**!
 Doing so comes with some added benefit determined by the Storymaster, such as increase **Reward**.
 ##### Rolling with 0 Dice